 - Be financially literate and disciplined.

-- Consult with your contractor after he laid eyes on the deal (property).
+- Consult with your contractor after he lays eyes on the deal (property).

 - Look for higher margins and properties with “hidden” potential.